GiuMangiaracina/Thesis/README.md

 It is assumed that applications reach convergence when no new corrective actions are recorded, i.e. when application executions meet agreed requirements.
 At this point, it is possible to stop the computation, simply pressing ```ctrl+c``` in each of the terminal windows.

+## Add other nodes to the network (empty, i.e., without running applications)

+## Add other applications to the system

 [proxy]: https://github.com/Shopify/toxiproxy
 [minio]: https://min.io/